Welcome to today's edition of the Rush 24-7 podcast.

 Pick one.

-Save yourself some time, just whatever the least amount of time you can spend on it.
+Just whatever the least amount of time you can spend on it.

 Now play these bites and say, when did he say this?

-How in the world do you stand there last night and talk about all the problems we've got with infrastructure and shovel ready jobs and forget to point out that you spent a trillion dollars to eliminate the problem two years ago?
+How in the world do you stand there last night and talk about all the problems we've got with infrastructure and shovel-ready jobs and forget to point out that you spent a trillion dollars to eliminate the problem two years ago?

 Here, listen to it.